 - Salt and pepper to taste

 - 1 pound beef chuck or stew chuck, chuck steak, tenderloin, veal; diced

 - 2 pounds Romano beans ends cut off pods, pods quartered

 - 1-1.5 pounds potatoes (about 2-3 large potatoes) Russett or Yukon gold; peeled, diced small

 - 1 bay leaf

-- Add two and a half cups of water, bring the temperature down to low again, and let the stew cook for another hour.
+- Add potatoes, bay leaf, and the remaining water (broth).
+Bring the temperature down to low, cover the pot ⅔ of the way, and let the stew cook for another hour.
+(Optional) Garnish with parsley.